The Mount Batur hike in Kintamani, Bali is one of the most popular and enjoyable sunrise trekking experiences you can have in Indonesia.

 - Supplies: Most tours include some things youβll need for Mount Batur sunrise trekking, like breakfast, bottled water, flashlights, etc.

-Book Now: Mount Batur Bali Sunrise Tour
+Book Now: Mount Batur Guided Sunrise Hike

 Hikers and monkeys on the north crater rim of Mt Batur